 * Be sure to bring a good book, some snacks and drinks and a battery pack for your phone.

-* Like all Thai transport the train might not be too punctual so expect it to be late and arrive late!
+* Like all Thai transport the Ayutthaya-Chiang Mai train might not be too punctual so expect it to be late and arrive late!

-* Be sure to book a few days in advance as the route is popular and fills up quickly.
+* If you’re travelling from Bangkok to Ayutthaya by train be sure to book your train a few days in advance as the route is popular and fills up quickly.
 You can do this at the station or online at 12goAsia.
 Search for your tickets below, this will include all methods of transport for you to compare prices and times!